Distance Recoloring: Preliminaries

 \section{Preliminaries}

 We refer readers to~\cite{Diestel2017} for the concepts and notations not defined here.
 Unless otherwise mentioned, we always consider simple, undirected, connected graphs.
 For two vertices $u, v$ of a graph $G$, we denote by $\dist_G(u, v)$ the \textit{distance} (i.e., the length of the shortest path) between $u$ and $v$ in $G$.
+The \textit{diameter} of a graph $G$, denoted by $\diam(G)$, is the maximum distance between any pair of vertices in $G$.
+We denote by $\Delta(G)$ and $\delta(G)$ the maximum and minimum degrees of a vertex of $G$, respectively.
 We define $N_d(v)$ for a given graph $G$ to be the set of all vertices of distance at most $d$, i.e., $N_d(v) = \{ u\in V \mid \dist_G(u,v)\leq d\}$.
 An \textit{$s$-degenerate} graph is an undirected graph in which every induced subgraph has a vertex of degree at most $s$.